jastev/azure-intro/concepts/auth.md

 shall see later, resources are structured in a hierarchy, and authorization can be granted at any level of the resource tree.
 Unless specifically overridden at a lower level, authorization is inherited from higher levels.

+## Service Principals

+Users are not the only objects managed by AAD.
+An application can be registered in AAD, and then a *service principal* can be set up to act on that application's behalf.
+Service principals are authenticated and are granted authorizations within AAD exactly as are users.